hameddavodi/About-Me/README.md

 ### About Me :

 Hi !
 My name is Amedeo.
-I am a Data Scientist living in Milan, Italy.
+I am an ex Data Scientist, but current Data Engineer living in Milan, Italy.

 - 💻: I’m currently working on my portifolios ranging from Data Science to Data Engineering.